uc-cdis/vadc-mkdocs-staging/docs/data-analysis/OHDSI-atlas.md

 Use the cohort definition to identify how many people are in the cohort.
 This is the initial number that will be used in the GWAS App when this cohort is selected.

 We expect that this documentation along with the OHDSI tutorials are sufficient for most analyses that users will attempt.
-If you have any questions, please contact us at [vadc@lists.uchicago.edu](mailto:vadc@lists.uchicago.edu).
+If you have any questions, please contact us at [vadc-support@gen3.org](mailto:vadc-support@gen3.org).